ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 That is, what it “means” for a graph to get broken is precisely that “the vertex that receives A's source” is *different* from “the vertex that is the source of A's image.”

-So we can actually DEFINE a graph injection with a closed loop condition: starting from any arrown in the upper left, the paths going either way around the square form a closed loop.
+So we can actually DEFINE a graph injection with a closed loop condition: starting from any arrown in the upper left, the paths going either way around the square will always form a closed loop.

 ```{image} assets//Ch3/InjectionFadethrough.gif
 :alt: Whoopsy!